github/dotnet-codespaces/readme.md

 # GitHub Codespaces ♥️ .NET

-Want to try out the latest performance improvements coming with .NET 8 for web development?
+Want to try out the latest performance improvements coming with .NET for web development?

-This repo builds a Weather API and displays the data in a web application using Blazor with .NET.
+This repo builds a Weather API, OpenAPI integration to test with [Scalar](https://learn.microsoft.com/aspnet/core/fundamentals/openapi/using-openapi-documents?view=aspnetcore-9.0#use-scalar-for-interactive-api-documentation), and displays the data in a web application using Blazor with .NET.

 We've given you both a frontend and backend to play around with and where you go from here is up to you!